MySQL has a lot of different log files which can help you find

 The binary logging is done immediately after a query completes but before any locks are released or any commit is done.
 This ensures that the log will be logged in the execution order.

-a transactional table (like BDB tables) are cached until a COMMIT
+a transactional table (like BDB tables) are cached until a COMMIT.

 Any updates to a non-transactional table are stored in the binary log at